Caring for Your Newborn’s Delicate Skin: A Complete Guide for New Parents

 Newborn getting a bath

 The skin is the largest organ in the body, even on tiny newborns, and your baby’s skin is being exposed to the outside world for the very first time.
 During the first days, weeks, and months of life, it’s not uncommon to see all manner of weird rashes, bumps, and other unexpected skin maladies.
 Everything from diaper rash to cradle cap (a common form of neonatal dandruff) will likely rear their heads.
+Some babies also develop tiny red bumps on infants face, which can sometimes be mistaken for baby acne.
 Most of the time, these skin conditions disappear as quickly as they appear, without any lasting effects or treatments needed.
 If you’re concerned about a particular rash or blemish, contact your child’s pediatrician for treatment and reassurance.

 Bathing Your Newborn